luckyshot/agilescrumfortrello/README.md

 Changelog
 ------------------
+#### 1.4.3
+- Fixed issue where it wouldn't detect story points longer than 3 characters (0/10.5)
+- Changed method of detecting changes

 #### 1.4.2
 - Released Source Code under GPL license https://github.com/luckyshot/agilescrumfortrello
 - You can add the '#' symbol inside tags